Compare public liability insurance

 Cover levels

-Lawsuits can be expensive so make sure your policy has the right covers and high enough limits cover in place.
+Lawsuits can be expensive so make sure your policy has the right cover with high enough limits in place.
 Think about who your customers are and where you work, and take any client requirements into account.

 Policy excess